InCrease-DevOps/accesible-moodle/README.md

 Once you get into the web interface, you will have to perform the initial configuration of the site.

-- Click the button "XXXXX"
+- Accept the license (only if you want)

-- select the box "Unattended" (if you don't do it, you will have to click "Next" a few times while the moodle installer does it's things)
+- select the box "Unattended operation" (if you don't do it, you will have to click "Next" a few times while the moodle installer does it's things)

 - You will reach the "Setup Administration Account".
-Enter the details that you want, and REMEMBER them.
+Enter the details that you want (don't use "Admin"), and REMEMBER them.
 Once you are done with the details, go down and click "Update Profile".
 The system will try to log you in.
 The default user and  Password will still be "admin" "admin".

+- Then, the "New Settings" menu will appear.
+Here you will have to configure your install with your details.

 ## Adding your modules, and extending your installation